alexmaurer-madis/statusled/README.md

 * LED flashing for communication or storage information (TX/RX, READ/WRITE).
 * LED blinking and counting to display precise states.

-Flashing and blinking function can also be used with a buzzer !
+Flashing and counting function can also be used with a buzzer !
 Beep !
 Beep-Beep-Beep...

 ## Easily set the LED blinking pattern